Libxml2

 libxml2 is a software library for parsing XML documents.
 It is also the basis for the libxslt library which processes XSLT-1.0 stylesheets.

 Description

-Written in the C programming language, libxml2 provides bindings to C++, Ch, XSH, C#, Python, Kylix/Delphi and other Pascals, Ruby, Perl, Common Lisp, and PHP.
-It was originally developed for the GNOME project, but can be used outside it. libxml2's code is highly portable, since it depends on standard ANSI C libraries only, and it is released under the MIT license.
-This library was written by Daniel Veillard and receives active feedback from its users.
+Written in the C programming language, libxml2 provides bindings to C++, Ch, XSH, C#, Python, Swift, Kylix/Delphi and other Pascals, Ruby, Perl, Common Lisp, and PHP.
+It was originally developed for the GNOME project, but can be used outside it. libxml2's code is highly portable since it only depends on standard ANSI C libraries and it is available under the MIT license.

 It includes the command-line utility xmllint and an HTML parser.

+As of June 2025, libxml2 was being maintained by a single person, Nick Wellnhofer.

+While the maintainer is an unpaid volunteer, the library is used in commercial software.

+In June 2025, Wellnhofer declared that he will treat security problem reports as normal bugs, fixed when there is time.

+In taking this stance, Wellnhofer hoped to encourage commercial users of the library to contribute work or money for maintenance.

+On 15 September 2025, Wellnhofer announced that he was stepping down as maintainer.
+Regressions in the latest 2.15 release will be fixed through to the end of 2025.